dfrechdev/flight-api-demo/README.md

 ## Swagger UI

 The Swagger UI for the flight API can be access once the server has been started at http://localhost:3000/api.
-This shows all the routes and parameters available.
+This shows all the available routes and parameters.

 ## Refresh the cashed data